josephspurrier/gomithrilapp/README.md

 ## Current Versions

+You should use Go 1.9 or newer.

-These are the current versions:
+These are the current versions on the front-end components:

 - Nuxt.js [v2.6.3](https://github.com/nuxt/nuxt.js/releases/tag/v2.6.3) - you should use the [2.5.X documentation](https://nuxtjs.org/guide/release-notes)
 - Vue.js [v2.6.10](https://github.com/vuejs/vue/releases/tag/v2.6.10)